JPye17/credit-risk-classification/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to evaluate the performance of two logistic regression machine learning models in predicting the credit risk associated with loans.
+In this Challenge, various techniques were used to train and evaluate a model based on loan risk.
+Creating a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
 The analysis was conducted on financial data, specifically focusing on loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
 The objective was to predict the loan status, either as a healthy loan (0) or high-risk loan (1).

 The stages of the machine learning process in this analysis included:

-* Splitting the data into training and testing datasets
+* Splitting the Data into Training and Testing Sets
-* Creating and fitting a logistic regression model with the original data
+* Creating a Logistic Regression Model with the Original Data
-* Evaluating the model's performance using accuracy, precision, and recall scores
-* Resampling the data using RandomOverSampler to address class imbalance
-* Creating and fitting another logistic regression model with the resampled data
-* Evaluating the performance of the resampled model using the same metrics
-*
-Methods used in this analysis include LogisticRegression and RandomOverSampler for resampling.
+* Writing a Credit Risk Analysis Report

 ## Results